Wafula509/recipe-recommender/README.md

 ## How It Works
 1. **User Inputs**: The user provides details such as their mood, preferred cuisine, and season.
-2. **AI-Powered Recipe Generation**: The system uses AI models (Claude by Anthropic) to generate personalized recipe suggestions, including ingredients, preparation steps, and cooking methods based on the user input.

 3. **Recipe Similarity Search**: Pinecone is used to find and display similar recipes using vector similarity, helping the user explore options that fit their mood and preferences.
 4. **Detailed Recipe Kit**: The tool outputs detailed recipes with ingredient lists, preparation time estimates, and mood-based explanations for each dish.